 WordPress contains the inbuilt free template store.
 Some of these templates may be used for eCommerce purposes.
 The most popular plugins include template sets to meet our task.
 Their quality differs a lot.
 You can also buy your online store design from any web studio.

 Many of them offer such services and their choice is really tremendous.
 Prices differ as well.
 They may range from $20 and up to several hundreds.
 As a rule, all the templates have individual customization settings.
 There is no need to talk about standardization here: every developer realizes the settings differently.
 Generally, they are quite rich: you can change the block structure, fonts, design and content of sections, colors, spaces etc.

 WordPress also gives access to the codes of any elements right from the dashboard or through FTP.
 Thus, there are no problems with design here.
 If you have desire and skills, you can create frontend design of any complexity level.

-Paid samples appeal to users due to their versatility and quality, just like in WordPress.
+Shopify paid samples appeal to users due to their versatility and quality, just like in WordPress.
 Design codes may be edited in both services.
 Customization settings are almost on the same level as well.
-The assortment of templates is better in CMS, while Shopify is the leader in the convenience of choice and ease of use.
+The assortment of templates is better in WordPress, while Shopify is the leader in the convenience of choice and ease of use.
 Generally, the systems are almost identical, when it comes to template designs.

 Shopify has a well-developed tech support.
 You are offered e-mail support, live chat, phone assistance as well as active forum, where you can find answers to all your questions and read the opinions of real users.
 The service has its YouTube channel offering a decent amount of brand video tutorials.